Is it Better to Trade Cryptocurrency or to HODL?

 - Most people aren’t great traders.
 Especially when it comes to the insanely difficult to navigate and volatile cryptocurrency market.

-With that in mind, let’s go over each strategy to get a sense of what one has over the other, how they can compliment each other, and how either can be deployed in isolation successfully as long as we sprinkle in a dash of nuance so we aren’t just holding into the ground or eroding our portfolio with mistimed trades.
+Let’s go over each tactic (holding and trading) to get a sense of what one has over the other, how they can complement each other, and how either can be deployed in isolation or in tandem successfully as long as we sprinkle in a dash of strategy and nuance so we aren’t just holding into the ground or eroding our portfolio with mistimed trades.

-Too long didn’t read: “Just trade” and “Just hold” are pretty poor strategies on their own with no nuance considered, as each strategy is full of potential traps.
-To make these strategies shine, we need to augment them with a few rules.
+Too long didn’t read: “Just trade” and “Just hold” can be pretty poor strategies on their own with no nuance or strategy considered, as each tactic is full of potential traps.
+To make these tactics shine, we need to augment them with a few rules.
 After we add in those rules, one could argue that they work best when paired together (rather than feeling the need to choose one).
-Further, this is essentially true regardless of your experience level unless you were luckily enough to buy very low.
-In my opinion the main reason HODL is good for new investors is because it potentially keeps them from panic selling at a low and from getting itchy fingers and taking profits before a big run.
-That part is good, but it can get dangerous when a new investor HODLs into the ground only to give into the pressure to sell anyways!
+Further, this is essentially true regardless of your experience level unless you were lucky enough to buy very low.
+In my opinion, the main reason HODL is good for new investors is that it helps to keep them from panic selling at a low and keeps them from getting itchy fingers and taking profits before a big run.
+That part is good, but it can get dangerous when a new investor HODLs into a bear market only to give in to the pressure to sell eventually anyways!
 Meanwhile, trading is even risker, because the coin that is currently doing well tends to change and corrections are very common (leading people who trade to be exposed to buy high and sell low just like the HODL’er, only more frequently).
-Thus, given the many traps of crypto and these strategies specifically, both of the HODL and TRADE strategies merit discussion.
+Plus, traders often quickly overexpose themselves and don’t use risk management when they are new, mostly due to the fact that risk management strategies take time to learn, and thus they tend to be forced out of the game early.
+In short, both the HODL and TRADE strategies merit thought and discussion, due to both having pros and cons… although if I have to pick a strategy, I would 100% go with “average into large caps and hold (with market cycles in the forefront of your mind), then scale out some profit when you have really great gains and HODL the rest.”

 Perks, Pitfalls, and Strategies of HODL

 Perks of HODL: HODL is simple.
-You buy the coins, you put them in your wallet, and then you do nothing (aside from check Blockfolio way too often like it is 1999 and you just figured out email).
+You buy the coins, you put them in your wallet, and then you do nothing (aside from checking Blockfolio way too often like it is 1999 and you just figured out email).
 In crypto patience often pays off, thus after some sleepless nights, weeks, months, years… one day you check your Blockfolio and you are up and feel like a rockstar.
 You did very little (thus had little chance to muck things up), you got a very big reward, congratulations.
 ON TAXES: As a bonus, you won’t pay taxes until you cash out and your tax reporting is going to be very simple.
-Point here being, in almost every respect, HODL makes life simple and prevents you getting in your own way.
+The point here is, in almost every respect, HODL makes life simple and prevents you from getting in your own way.

 Pitfalls of HODL: The main pitfalls of HODL are the following: 1.
 New investors tend to get into crypto when prices are high, as the excitement of a bull market draws them in.
 If one buys the top, they have a long hard road of HODL ahead of them.
-That road is filled with many chances to sell low and lots of potential to watch one’s on-paper wealth decrease by 25%, 50%, 80%, etc. That is psychologically difficult, especially for someone without experience.
+That road is filled with many chances to sell low and lots of potential to watch one’s on-paper wealth decrease by 25%, 35%, 50%, 80%, 90%, etc. That is psychologically difficult, especially for someone without experience.
 2. When it comes time to take profits, a HODLer has no experience in such things.
-They have conditioned themselves to “just HODL,” but this is a set-up to HODL through profit taking time and into the next correction.
+They have conditioned themselves to “just HODL,” but this is a set-up to HODL through profit-taking time and into the next correction (or worse, full-on bear market).
 The problem here is that HODLing on the way up (or on the way down and then up) conditions one to HODL through the time they arguably should be selling.
 You can’t make profits if you don’t take them.
 If and when such time comes when we get a big crash, true HODLers are primed to HODL to zero.
 We don’t want to be the ones who held to zero or held through a bear market after buying the top just because general wisdom was filtered down to us as “just HODL – period.”
+At the very least we want a plan for what we will do in that bear market (for example, a plan to accumulate at lows).

 How to HODL the right way: To HODL the right way, average into a position over time (days, or weeks, or months, or even years) especially when prices are low compared to recent highs and lows.
 This helps you prevent mistiming the market.
 Then, when you see some really great profits, consider taking some [not all] money off the table to average back in with later.
 This requires extreme patience and control over one’s emotions (as messing it up takes little more than a click of the “buy” or “sell” button).
-In the meantime, learn some basic TA so you can better sense buying and selling opportunities.
-We want to HODL the coins we bought low through a stagnant or bull market, we likely want to average out and take profits before or once long term market trends turn bearish (so we can average back in lower).
+In the meantime, learn some basic TA so you can better sense buying and selling opportunities (I’m a big fan of trend trading, Google that).
+We want to HODL the coins we bought low through a stagnant or bull market, we likely want to average out and take profits before or once long-term market trends turn bearish (so we can average back in lower).
 If you don’t know what bear and bull markets are, take the time to learn TA while you HODL (as a new trader, you’ll want to use TA to spot long term trends, you don’t need to get into the day-to-day stuff)

 Perks, Pitfalls, and Strategies of Trading Cryptocurrency

 Perks of Trading: Cryptocurrency is insanely volatile.
 In Forex 2% gains are a blue moon event, in the stock market 2% gains are a real score, in crypto trading 2% gains are something that you can see 5 minutes after hitting the buy button (they are almost as common as 2% losses; which can also happen moments after hitting the buy button).
 There are lots of opportunities to see big gains and losses in crypto.
-If you can learn to take advantage of the gains, you will outpace a HODLer very quickly… “if.”
+If you can learn to take advantage of the gains, you will outpace a HODLer very quickly under most market conditions… “if.”

-Pitfalls of trading: If you don’t have a solid understanding of the fundamentals and technicals of a coin, and if you don’t understand the nature and moods of the crypto market, and if you aren’t already essentially a pro trader or very lucky…. trading is very likely to result in you losing money.
+Pitfalls of trading: If you don’t have a solid understanding of the fundamentals and technicals of a coin, and if you don’t understand the nature and moods of the crypto market, and if you aren’t already essentially a pro trader or very lucky, and if you don’t employ proper risk management or even know what R:R, support/resistance, channels, and OCO orders are…. trading is very likely to result in you losing money.
 Essentially the crypto market is full of traps and pitfalls for traders.
-If one buys a coin high and then trades out of it, they have to re-enter the position to benefit from the recovery of that coin.
 On a good day, a trader takes profit high or trades out of a coin and avoids going down with the ship.
 On a bad day, a trader takes profits too early or doesn’t re-enter a position before a coin goes back up.
+On a very bad day, a trader buys high, sells low… or buys high and then gets liquidated on margin because they didn’t use stops.
 It is common for inexperienced traders to experience portfolio erosion due to trading out of coins that aren’t doing well and into coins that are, only to see both trends reverse.
 Still, one who trades actively likely won’t be going down with the ship in a major crash, and that is itself fairly valuable.
 Lastly, another pitfall is that a trader is conditioned to trade, and thus they may miss out on easy money in a very bullish market due to being conditioned not to HODL.
 That said, there are different styles of trading, and not every trader has to be a day trader!
-NOTE: Those who trade too frequently, and without experience, are taking a giant risk (one or two trades a week is a good pace for a new trader).
+NOTE: Those who trade too frequently, and without experience, are taking a giant risk (one or two trades a week is a good pace for a new trader; in other words, try to swing trade and not day trade as a new trader).
 ON TAXES: One of the worst parts of trading cryptocurrency is taxes.
 You have to tally up profits and losses on every trade (an absolute nightmare in terms of reporting).
 Not only is reporting a headache, the taxes themselves also eat into profits.
 See how crypto trading works with taxes before trading.

 The Bottomline on HODLing Vs. Trading